trumpfheller/trumpfheller.github.io/index.md

 ---

 ### Bluetooth testing lab

+As an example, you have a Bluetooth loudspeaker and your marketing department wants to say: works within 20 feet distance, streams high quality sound and works on every device.
+My Bluetooth testing lab will take your prototype, and test if it actally delivers what and then compromise a report based on the logs from the prototype or the phone.
+In technical terms:
 > Using a **Raspberry Pi 5 Cluster** controlled by a Linux (Ubuntu) machine that allows for automated testing, multi-device compatibility, and signal analysis.

 #### General Use Cases